Flyby (spaceflight)

-A flyby (/ˈflaɪbaɪ/) is a spaceflight operation in which a spacecraft passes in proximity to another body, usually a target of its space exploration mission and/or a source of a gravity assist (also called swing-by) to impel it towards another target.
-Spacecraft which are specifically designed for this purpose are known as flyby spacecraft, although the term has also been used in regard to asteroid flybys of Earth for example.
+A flyby (/ˈflaɪbaɪ/) is a spaceflight operation in which a spacecraft passes near another body, which is usually a target of the space exploration mission and may also be a source of a gravity assist to impel it towards another target in a swing-by.

+The term has also been used to describe the passing of bodies to Earth, as of asteroids.
 Important parameters are the time and distance of closest approach.

 Spacecraft flyby

 Flyby maneuvers can be conducted with a planet, a natural satellite or a non-planetary object such as a small Solar System body.

-Planetary flybys have occurred with Mars or Earth for example:
+Planetary flybys have occurred with Mars or Earth: